sord0250/Python-Automation/README.md

 - Download VSCode if you don't already have it installed.
 Here is a link you can download if from: [VSCode](https://code.visualstudio.com/download)

+- Ensure that Python is downloaded onto your device!!

 - **Create a new folder** to contain all your files wherever you desire, and name it "Walkthrough" or something else if you desire.

 - Open VSCode, and click on the "Open Folder" button.
 Navigate to your newly made folder, and click select folder.